OpenTechSchool/html-css-beginners/core/first-repo.md

 ---
 Note:

 _All the commands will be typed in the terminal for Linux/Mac users.
-On Windows, use the git bash for those who installed the official msysgit from the git website, or the git-shell if you installed the github client._
+On Windows, use the git bash for those who installed the official msysgit from the Git website, or the git-shell if you installed the GitHub client._

 We'll be doing most of our Git actions with the command line tool.
 So you'll need to open up a terminal (aka a console).
 You'll also need to